Clicky

 Can you imagine a life without God’s mercy?
 Everything we enjoy in this life comes from God’s tender mercies and loving-kindness.
 He has promised that the mercy and goodness of the Lord shall follow us all the days of our lives.
 But what is the problem of man that requires God’s mercy, forgiveness, and salvation?

 He sent Jesus Christ to redeem the world from the curse of sin and death.
 He remembers not the sins of our past but according to the mercy seat of God.
-Now we enjoy the benefits of sonship and the fullness of life in Christ Jesus our Lord.

 What Does It Mean That God Is Merciful?